Paramboia/pokemon-fusion/app/api/generate/README.md

 - `USE_REPLICATE_BLEND` - Enable Replicate Blend for initial fusion (default: true)
 - `USE_GPT_VISION_ENHANCEMENT` - Enable GPT Image Enhancement for refining the fusion (default: true)
-- `USE_URL_ONLY_ENHANCEMENT` - Use URL-only approach for enhancement without saving files (default: true)
-- `USE_STABLE_DIFFUSION` - Enable Stable Diffusion 3.5 (requires additional licensing)
 - `REPLICATE_API_TOKEN` - API token for Replicate
 - `OPENAI_API_KEY` - API key for OpenAI (for enhancement)
-- `ENHANCEMENT_TIMEOUT` - Timeout for the enhancement process in milliseconds (default: 20000 - 20 seconds)
+- `ENHANCEMENT_TIMEOUT` - Timeout for the enhancement process in milliseconds

 ## Timeout Configuration